How to Manage Aged Receivables

 Of course, without solid and reliable reports, there’s little you can do to chase up debtors.
 That’s where Hiveage can help.
 For example, you’ll find the Accounts Aging report incredibly useful (and central) to your strategy:

-This provides a list of accounts receivable customers in a standard format – broken down into 30-day blocks.
+An accounts receivable aging report provides a list of accounts receivable customers in a standard format – broken down into 30-day blocks.
 You’ll see a list of clients, and a monetary total for any outstanding amounts during the selected period.
 There’s also some handy visual charts to help see where your current debts are, at-a-glance.

 If you’d like to get deeper into where your current outstanding amounts have gone, Hiveage also includes many other reports to help you.
 While they’re not all strictly receivable-related, they’re going to provide complementary information to give an overview of a current customer’s credit risk.
 Among these, the dedicated Accounts Receivable report will obviously be the most useful.